ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

   For more options for profile, see [Instance Profiles](https://cloud.ibm.com/docs/vpc?topic=vpc-profiles).
   For more options for images, see [Images](https://cloud.ibm.com/docs/vpc?topic=vpc-about-images).
-  For descriptions of the variables, see [Readme](https://github.com/IBM-Cloud/sap-nwase-ha/blob/main/README.md) file.
+  For descriptions of the variables, see the [Readme](https://github.com/IBM-Cloud/sap-nwase-ha/blob/main/README.md) file.

 ### General VPC variables
 {: terraform}